 If a student has any doubt as to whom to direct a concern, please refer to section VI of the student handbook for contact information.

-The School of Law does not offer a summer session.
+Summer Coursework: The School of Law does not offer a summer session.
 However, students may take courses offered in the summer sessions at other accredited law schools to earn up to six credit hours toward their degrees.
-For information about W&L summer internship credit please see the Summer Internship page.

 The following requirements and procedures apply: